 By DANICA KIRKA AND PAN PYLAS

-Responding to the visibly high use of parks and the London Underground during the virus pandemic, London Mayor Sadiq Khan implored people ito stay at home unless they “absolutely need to” move about the city.
+Responding to the visibly high use of parks and the London Underground during the virus pandemic, London Mayor Sadiq Khan implored people to stay at home unless they “absolutely need to” move about the city.

 British Health Secretary Matt Hancock expressed frustration as well.
 Hancock said the government would consider locking down the country if the public kept disregarding calls to stop mingling in groups.
 Hancock described those not heeding official recommendations to stay two meters apart from others as “very selfish.”

 The U.K. had the 10th-highest number of virus cases in the world, 5,903, and the sixth-highest number of virus-related deaths as of Monday, according to tallies from Johns Hopkins University.
+British government figures showed that 54 more people with the virus had died since Sunday, bringing the country’s total to 335.

 New infections are increasing at an exponential rate, raising concern that the country will be on a trajectory like Italy’s in a week or two if containment efforts are not successful.